A Prairie Native At Risk

 When habitat damage takes place due to one of these activities, sagebrush ecosystems can take 25-100 years to recover.
 As the sagebrush ecosystem is destroyed, so is the bird’s primary source of food and shelter, as well as the setting for its traditional courting ritual.
 Thus, Gunnison sage-grouse are considered an indicator species for the ecosystem they call home — that is, the decline in Gunnison sage-grouse populations is indicative of poor land management practices across the sagebrush sea of the Interior West.

 The Gunnison sage-grouse is about one-third the size of the greater sage-grouse, and the males have darker feathers and tall plumes on the top of their heads.
 They eat sagebrush almost exclusively during winter, and small flowering plants in other seasons.
 Very young sage-grouse depend on eating grasshoppers, beetles, and ants.
 They can live up to five years, with an average lifespan of a year and a half.
 The sage-grouse’s ornate and competitive mating ritual is considered to be the most elaborate of the grouses.
 Each spring, males gather at their traditional courtship location, called a lek.
 Leks are open areas of prairie next to dense stands of sagebrush, and grouse use them for decades.
 During mating displays, males inflate large mustard-colored throat pouches with air, and puff out their collar of bright white feathers, all while making cooing and popping noises to attract the females.
 The Gunnison sage-grouse makes its home south of the Colorado River in southwestern Colorado and southeastern Utah.

-- Rocky Mountain Wild is currently working with a group of diverse stakeholders to put additional conservation measures in place to address threats to Gunnison sage-grouse.
+- Rocky Mountain Wild has been diligently working with a group of diverse stakeholders to put additional conservation measures in place to address threats to Gunnison sage-grouse.

 -Colorado Division of Wildlife Species of Concern